sawincp/movie-review-app/README.md

 ![Profile](/Images/profile.png)

-When the user clicks on Movies in the nave bar, they will be brought to the movie list page that will display a list of all the movies from the database.
+When the user clicks on Movies in the navigation bar, they will be brought to the movie list page that will display a list of all the movies from the database.

 ![Movie_List](/Images/Movie_list.png)